Counselor Vs. Psychologist: Treatments For Various Mental Health Conditions

 Substance use counselors

-Substance use counselors may work at in-patient treatment centers or outpatient group therapy centers for those struggling with substance use.
+Substance use counselors may work at in-patient treatment centers or outpatient group therapy centers for those struggling with substance abuse.
 A substance use counselor may help their client discuss their reasons for using substances and how to replace their urges with healthier behaviors.

 Clinical mental health counselors